 FROM START UP TO SCALE UP

 As we grew, we decide to open an office in Oviedo to allow us to have greater Project Management capabilities.
-Although Oviedo does not have a tradition of market research, it is able to offer a great supply of talented young people who often have to leave Asturias for the chance to work in international business.
+Although Oviedo does not have a tradition of patient research or consulting, it is able to offer a great supply of talented young people who often have to leave Asturias for the chance to work in international business.
 Our plan was to capture these individuals before they left Asturias or offer a way for experienced professionals to return to Asturias.

-We currently have seven PMs in our Oviedo office.
-For them, the journey has been challenging but very rewarding in terms of accomplishments, acquired skills, and career progression and financial reward.
+We currently have 10 PMs in our Oviedo office.
+For them, the journey has been challenging but very rewarding in terms of accomplishments, acquired skills, and career progression.
 New PMs follow an intense induction process where the goal is to transfer the knowledge and harness the skills that will allow them to become a PM.
-The current induction process transfers responsibilities to each individual trainee in a tailored way for that individual.
 The rate of learning must be relatively fast so that the PM can manage projects somewhat independently after the six month formation period, but it must be supportive while the PM works out how to do business and builds up their confidence.

 “One of the things I really enjoy about working at Global Perspectives is the fact that you deal with people all around the world.
 You can talk to Japan in the morning, deal with Germany at lunch and have a meeting with Argentina late in the evening” PAULA GONZALEZ, PROJECT MANAGER

 In the mid-term, our business model is well placed to help us enter new market sectors.
-We could look beyond healthcare market research and indeed even beyond market research.
 Our biggest advantage is our ability to align, train and bring together varied resource around the world quickly, efficiently and all working to the same quality standards.
 The PM role will remain critical for coordinating resource, communicating to clients and solving problems before they arise by rearranging resource in real time.